A legacy of hard work and selfless service

 |0

-This work, A legacy of hard work and selfless service [Image 2 of 2], by SSgt Tambri Cason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A legacy of hard work and selfless service, by SSgt Tambri Cason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT